 The great majority of this route is on-road (78%).
 There are a few unpaved trails – railway paths, canal towpaths and the like – but nothing that a laden tourer or a road bike with decent tyres can’t cope with.
+If you’re on thinner tyres, you can generally divert away from the unpaved sections, sometimes at the cost of more traffic.
 The most important thing is to choose a bike which will enable your daily mileage without tiring yourself out.

 No, because there’s no single LEJOG route.
 That said, many miles of this route follow the National Cycle Network, and there’ll be entire days when you can just follow the little blue signs for a stress-free navigational experience.
-That said, we would recommend you load a Garmin or smartphone with the route.
+Still, we’d recommend you load a Garmin or smartphone with the route.

 Probably thousands of LEJOG routes have been ridden through the years.
 Here’s a few starting points if you’d like to consider alternative routes: